MDSC By-Laws as of September 15, 2022

 4.7.
 The elected officers and their duties are:

 4.7.1.
 President: Responsible for the membership for carrying out the objectives of MDSC.
-The President shall preside at all membership and Board meetings, and shall represent MDSC at all public events he/she may attend.
-The President shall also be responsible, with advice from other elected officers for the appointment of board members, Newsletter editor, Webmaster, Parliamentarian, and committee chairs.
-He/she shall be an ex-officio member of all committees established within MDSC.
+The President shall preside at all membership and Board meetings, and shall represent MDSC at public events.
+The President shall also be responsible, with advice from other elected officers for the appointment of members-at-large.
+He/she shall be an ex-officio member of all committees.

 4.7.2.
 Vice-President: Responsible for planning, conducting, and overseeing all monthly social/educational/cultural programs presented by the organization.
-He/she is also responsible to the President, and shall carry out those duties assigned to him/her by the President.
+He/she shall carry out his/her duties assigned to him/her by the President.
 If the President is unable to carry out his/her duties because of illness or for any other reason, the Vice-President shall assume the duties and responsibilities of the President.

 4.7.3.
-Secretary: Responsible to the President for keeping records of MDSC activities and recording the minutes of Board and membership meetings.
+Secretary: Responsible for keeping records of MDSC activities and recording the minutes of Board and membership meetings.
 The Secretary is also responsible for recording all letters or other communications written to MDSC and keeping a file of all replies.
 The Secretary is also responsible for sending out meeting notices, announcements, and other documents that may, from time to time, be necessary to send to members.
-These items may be sent electronically, but if a member does not have a computer, a hard copy shall be mailed to him/her.
+These items may be sent electronically, but if a member does not have internet access, the member may request a hard copy be mailed to him/her.

 4.7.4.
-Treasurer: Responsible to the President for all financial activities of the officers and committees.
+Treasurer: Responsible for all financial activities of the officers and committees.
 The Treasurer shall have charge and custody of and be responsible for all funds, assets, and membership lists, as well as maintaining the organization’s checkbook and maintaining a file of all financial statements from banks and investment firms.
 Accurate financial records shall be maintained in an appropriate accounting ledger.
 The Treasurer shall give an updated annual financial statement or report to the membership of all monies coming in and going out at the annual membership meeting held in June of each year.
-The Treasurer shall appoint and supervise a committee of at least five (5) people to assist him/her on a rotating basis at the attendee registration desk during each monthly meeting.
+The Treasurer shall appoint and supervise a committee to assist him/her on a rotating basis at the attendee registration desk during each monthly meeting.

 4.7.5.
 Past President: Serves the President in an advisory capacity and has a voice privilege but no voting right in Board meetings.
 The past president serves a term of one year immediately following the election of a new President.